codekunoichi/PythonFlaskDemo/README.md

 ## Pinciples followed for clean coding

-- Having no more than 10 lines of code per method for ease of readability
+- Keep it short - Having no more than 10 lines of code per method for ease of readability
 - Single Responsibility Principle - Each function doing only one thing and no more.
 Hence do not be afraid to make small utility methods like `save_typing_score`

 ## Room for improvement